K-dizzled/coq_llm_interaction/README.md

 If one wants to evaluate the performance of gpt, for example, with respect to a given way of prompting it, e.g. single shot / k-shot (passing gpt a number of theorems+proofs to learn from) / k-shot with context embedded into proofs, etc., one needs to implement the `LLMPromptInterface` interface.

-Basic implementation of the `LLMPromptInterface` is presented as `CoqPromptKShot` which takes two files as input, one is preprocessed into the history of messages in the following format:
+Basic implementation of the `LLMPromptInterface` is presented as `CoqPromptKShot` which takes a coq file and two lists of strings as input.
+Theorems with names from the first list are looked up in the file and are preprocessed to a form of messages history:
 ```json
 {
     "role": "user",